-ON THIS PAGE: You will learn about the different ways doctors use to treat people with eosinophilic leukemia.
-To see other pages, use the menu on the side of your screen.
+ON THIS PAGE: You will learn about the different ways doctors use to treat eosinophilic leukemia.
+To see other pages, use the menu.

 According to the National Cancer Institute, the best treatment for eosinophilic leukemia remains unclear.
-As explained in the Overview, eosinophilic leukemia is classified as a myeloproliferative disorder.
-Descriptions of the most common treatment options for a myeloproliferative disorder are listed below.
+As explained in the Introduction, eosinophilic leukemia is classified as an MPN.
+Descriptions of the most common treatment options for an MPN are listed below.
 Treatment options and recommendations depend on several factors, including the type of leukemia, possible side effects, and the patient’s preferences and overall health.
-Usually, myeloproliferative disorders cannot be cured, but there is often effective treatment to control the symptoms over the long term.
+Usually, MPNs cannot be cured, but there is often effective treatment to control the symptoms over the long term.
 This will be an important part of your care plan.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
 Learn more about making treatment decisions.

 Chemotherapy is the use of drugs to destroy cancer cells, usually by stopping the cancer cells’ ability to grow and divide.
 Chemotherapy is given by a medical oncologist, a doctor who specializes in treating cancer with medication, or a hematologist, a doctor who specializes in treating blood disorders.

 Systemic chemotherapy gets into the bloodstream to reach cancer cells throughout the body.
 Common ways to give chemotherapy include an intravenous (IV) tube placed into a vein using a needle or in a pill or capsule that is swallowed (orally).